-Financial aid for the Summer Session is available but limited.
-Summer is the final quarter of the academic year.
-If you applied for aid during the current academic year, you have already completed most of the required application materials for the summer term.
+Summer is the final quarter of an academic year.
+If you receive financial aid in the current academic year, you have already completed most of the required application materials for the summer term.

 The NU Loan is not available for the summer term.

-Students taking summer courses, attending programs at insitutions outside of Northwestern, or unaffiliated summer study abroad programs are not eligible to receive any financial aid or loans from the University.
-Northwestern will not enter into a financial or consortium agreement with another institution for the purposes of processing financial assistance.Back to top
+Students taking summer courses at institutions outside of Northwestern or unaffiliated study abroad programs are not eligible to receive any financial aid or loans through Northwestern.